Ben Boeke Ice Rink

+In 2021, due to Sullivan Arena being used as a homeless shelter, the Anchorage Wolverines of the NAHL used it as their temporary home for 3 seasons, before moving into Sullivan Arena for 2024.

 About

 The Ben Boeke sits in the southwest region of Fairview, a neighborhood in Anchorage.
 The arena contains two ice surfaces, each 200' x 85'.
 Rink 1 has a seating capacity of 688 and 275 standing room whereas Rink 2 is much smaller and only seats a maximum of 100 people and standing room 275.
 Rink 1 and Rink 2 bleachers are accommodated with hanging inferred heating.

 Ben Boeke Ice Rink is located adjacent to the Sullivan Arena.
 The arena is occasionally used as an overflow venue for the Sullivan's larger events, such as the Great Alaska Sportsman Show.
 It shares parking with Mulcahy Stadium and Anchorage Football Stadium, Bonnie Cusack outdoor Ice Rinks.